-RCMP Musical Ride coming to Fort Sask in August - FortSaskOnline.com
+RCMP Musical Ride coming back - FortSaskOnline.com

-The City of Fort Saskatchewan and the local rotary club are bringing in a massive event.

-On Tuesday (Feb.12), city council heard a presentation from Terry Stacey and Stew Hennig of the Fort Saskatchewan Rotary Club, who are looking to bring the RCMP Musical Ride back to Fort Sask.
+On Tuesday (Feb.12), city council heard a presentation from Terry Stacey and Stew Hennig of the local Rotary Club, who are reviving the RCMP Musical Ride in Fort Saskatchewan.

 The RCMP Musical Ride is a formal event showcasing the equestrian skills of regular members.
 Fort Saskatchewan last hosted the event in 2010.